patriciogonzalezvivo/glslViewer/README.md

 ## piFrag

-A live GLSL Fragment render for live coding with the RaspberryPi.
+A live GLSL Fragment render for live coding with the RaspberryPi inspired on [Karim’s fragTool](https://github.com/karimnaaji/fragtool)

 ### Install